AlpinDale/prompt-tuner/README.md

 Refer to the original paper for a model in-depth explanation: https://arxiv.org/abs/2104.08691

+> [!WARNING]
+> The repository is still incomplete.
+Many critical features are missing, and they will be added soon.

 ## What is a Soft Prompt?
 Soft prompt modules are small binary files that can adjust the behaviour and textual biases of an LLM.
 The training process is similar to a standard finetune and/or LoRA tune.